chimchiyung/machine_learning_short_exercises/README.md

 CNN-Transformer-VideoClassfication.ipynb: This is a video classification experiment over 10 classes from UCF video dataset, using PyTorch.
 Video frames are encoded by a pretrained EfficientNet-B3 CNN, and then fed into a Transformer encoder for classification.

 AbaloneRingRegression.ipynb: This is a regression exercise over the abalone ring numbers of a datasets given various length and weight features.

+VisualAutogressiveModeling.pdf: This is a short-presentation on reading paper about VAR Modeling for a private journal club.